blongho/worldCountryData/README.md

 ```
 This inititializes the data.
 All countries are read, and their flags loaded

-5. Get the flag of a country
+5. Get the flag of a country(dynamically)
-You can get the flag of a country by using the two iso alpha2 or
+- You can get the flag of a country by using the two iso alpha2 or
     alpha3 or the country name or the numeric code.

 ```java